Building-Stock-Modeling-Team-QC/.github/README.md

-# Building Stock Modeling Team QC
+# Building Stock Modeling
+The repositirories contained in this organization are dedicated to test different libraries/packages related to building (stock) modeling and simulation.